SamuelJucker/ML_juckesam/readme.md

 Trained with A100 on Google Colab.
 Hardware Req.
 Runs with cheap trash i 7

+What is the Goal of this project.

  what are knowledgraphs?
+The Day to day life of financial professionals is usually very stressful and busy.
+Yet it is crucial to stay up to date with current events and news.
+Available Market overviews only offer a human-biased insight in the general events of the day.
+With this Project we can summarize each article by hand and therefore know that there is no human interference.
+In the end we get, what may seem trivial at first, but in the end is the decisive factor for success in the financial world, time.

+Saving time meticulously and therefore striving for efficiency is, not only, but especially in the financial world one of the core Values.

+Download model from my drive...........https://drive.google.com/drive/folders/1nE1GgVeeQ9vO1RqB09HyiuhTv1Ru13MH?usp=sharing

 https://arxiv.org/abs/2203.02155
 https://arxiv.org/pdf/2210.12467v2 / ECTSum: A New Benchmark Dataset For Bullet Point Summarization of